Struggling renters face avalanche of evictions without federal aid

 Among landlord Dan Bruckner’s holdings in the Milwaukee area is a five-building complex with 88 single-bedroom apartments on the city’s north side.
 The rent is $465 per month.

-Bruckner said he considers himself more lenient than other landlords, but says it isn’t out of generosity.
+Bruckner said he considers himself more lenient than other landlords but says it isn’t out of generosity.
 “I work with tenants probably more so than most because I don’t want to re-rent the apartments.
 So if I can keep a tenant, I do,” he said.

 He said recently that he had 21 delinquent tenants and ticked through their situations: A hotel worker who had been laid off twice.
 A FedEx driver who quit his job out of concern for his mother’s health.
 A dancer who received emergency funds.
 A coffee roaster whose hours had been cut.
-A personal care worker who had been laid off.
+A personal-care worker who had been laid off.
 He suspected others had the money but refused to pay; those were the tenants he said he would pursue most aggressively once the CDC moratorium is lifted.

 Bruckner supports additional emergency aid but said the moratorium needed to go.
 “Right now if [tenants] don’t pay they can squat, and the government will back them up," he said.